mithunvikram/nginx-docker/docs/Nginx-Kubernetes.md

  Thats it!
 Now you have setuped Kubernetes.

-  # Jenkins Setup<br/>
+  # Nginx Setup<br/>
-   Create a [Dockerfile](https://github.com/TharaniRajan/Jenkins-Docker/blob/master/jenkins_Kubernetes/Dockerfile) for jenkins and build the image.The first command enters the into the minikube VM.
+   Create a [Dockerfile](https://github.com/mithunvikram/nginx-docker/blob/master/Dockerfile) for nginx and build the image.The first command enters the into the minikube VM.

     $ eval $(minikube docker-env)
-    $ docker build -t gep/my-jenkins-image:1.0 .
+    $ docker build -t gep/nginx-image:1.0 .

-  As we already have the Kubernetes cluster in place and the Jenkins image, you can deploy this image on top of the cluster
+  As we already have the Kubernetes cluster in place and the Nginx image, you can deploy this image on top of the cluster

   Kubernetes deployment is presented in a YAML format text file with all the configuration params that might be needed to run   your application.

-  Create a [jenkins-deployment.yaml](https://github.com/TharaniRajan/Jenkins-Docker/blob/master/jenkins_Kubernetes/jenkins-deployment.yaml) file, Let’s install the just created deployment into our Kubernetes cluster by using the specified command:
+  Create a [nginx-deployment.yaml](https://github.com/TharaniRajan/Jenkins-Docker/blob/master/jenkins_Kubernetes/jenkins-deployment.yaml) file, Let’s install the just created deployment into our Kubernetes cluster by using the specified command:

-     $ kubectl apply -f jenkins-deployment.yaml
+     $ kubectl apply -f nginx-deployment.yaml

-  In addition to pod creation via deployment, we need to create the Jenkins service.
+  In addition to pod creation via deployment, we need to create the Nginx service.
 The reason behind this is simple.
 To       interact with a pod inside the Kubernetes cluster

-  Create a [jenkins-service.yaml](https://github.com/TharaniRajan/Jenkins-Docker/blob/master/jenkins_Kubernetes/jenkins-service.yaml) file,  you can run it inside the Kubernetes container by using this command:
+  Create a [nginx-service.yaml](https://github.com/TharaniRajan/Jenkins-Docker/blob/master/jenkins_Kubernetes/jenkins-service.yaml) file,  you can run it inside the Kubernetes container by using this command:

-     $ kubectl create -f jenkins-service.yaml
+     $ kubectl create -f nginx-service.yaml

   Now we can open the Minikube Dashboard using: